ataraxialinux/ataraxia/README.md

 ## How I can contact and help you with development?

 You can write me on [email](mailto:nagakamira@gmail.com) and give some suggestions or help me on [GitHub](https://github.com/JanusLinux/janus).
 Also you can help submit it on DistroWatch, click [here](http://distrowatch.org/dwres.php?waitingdistro=444&resource=links#new).
 We are have own Discord server, click [here](https://discord.gg/a329dDz).
-We have an IRC channel on freenode.net: #januslinux
+We have an IRC channel on freenode.net: #januslinux.
+Also you can subscribe on our mailing lists, click [here](https://www.freelists.org/list/januslinux).

 ## Releases information and roadmap